SeanUnland/Unit2-React-Project/ProjectWorksheet.md

 A functional and interactive music and audio app.

-- Can search for vinyl records usnig the API call.
+- Can display my music using the API call.
-- Can display artist, album, and information from the API call.
+- Can display my name, album artwork, and information from the API call.
-- Can add the record to your own library.
+- Can play the song you selected.
-  A navbar to navigate to the different pages.
+  -A navbar to navigate to the different pages.
-  A header
+  -A header
-  A main page.
+  -A main page.
-  A footer
+  -A footer
-  Library page.
+  -Library page.
-  Artist information page.
+- Artist information page.
-  Styling
+- Styling

 #### PostMVP